 Check out Elna Cain’s Giant List of Magazines that Pay Writers for publications to approach.
 She also gives great advice in how to approach editors and successfully pitch your idea.

 5. Do Online Surveys

 Online Surveys will not become a passive income stream, but if you have a little extra time (or you’re in lockdown like me), they can be an easy way to make some extra money online.

-- They connect you with the best available paid research opportunities in your area.
+- They will hook you up with hundreds of local research facilities and opportunities in your city.

 6. Use Fiverr

 Fiverr is one of the most flexible platforms for you to set up a gig and hire yourself out.
 If you are a designer, writer, developer, editor, musician, marketer, or something in between, then Fiverr could be an amazing opportunity for you!